Dehydrated Chicken Jerky Treats for Dogs are one of the best ways to show your dog you love them, and save money in the meantime!

 Be sure to trim away any visible fat.
 Fat is great except when dehydrating.
 Fat can go rancid quickly!

-This is the point where you can sprinkle a little turmeric or ginger on your treats.
+This is the point where you can sprinkle a little turmeric and black pepper or ginger on your treats.

-It's helpful to set your dehydrator as high as it will go.
-You'll see a lot of recipes that call for 145°F degrees.
-Unfortunately, this is not a safe dehydrating temperature for chicken.
+It’s helpful to set your dehydrator as high as it will go.
+You’ll see a lot of recipes that call for 145°F degrees, but dry it at the safer temperature.

 And even feeding it to your dog, YOU are handling that meat.
 So keep it safe to kill the bacteria for you and your pet.